Ashfaqur4988/react-ecommerce/README.md

 delete newFilter[section.id];
 }
-added fetchAllProductsByFilter(filter) in dispatch so that whenever the filter is empty it will fetch all and whenever the filter is having any value it will fetch the required one
+added fetchAllProductsByFilter(filter) in dispatch so that whenever the filter is empty it will fetch all and whenever the filter is having any value it will fetch the required one same logic used for sorting and sent through dispatch to the backend API

+pagination: the required query string is needed in order to fetch the exact data. so along with filter object and sort object, we added the pagination object state for page with default 1 and made a constant file where we saved all our constants made the handlePage function, setPage, page states and pass it to the pagination component. make a pagination object and sent it through useEffect. made an array of the total_items / itemsPerPage and map it to produce page numbers. page numbers will be index+1 (index starts from 0) put the onclick handlePage function there and send the index+1 there Json server providing a header X-total-count where the total is given so we shall capture in our API file to get the total tackling a problem whenever the filter is selected then we get showing 11 page 5 out of 5 results. to solve this we use another useEffect where the dependencies will be the totalItems and page will set to 1. total items will be changed whenever the items in page will become more or less.